pester/Pester/README.md

+## This branch contains pre-relase code which will eventually become Pester v4.0.0.
+It is not intended for public use at this time, nor is it supported.

 Pester 3.0 has been released!
 To see a list of changes in this version, refer to the [What's New in Pester 3.0?](https://github.com/pester/Pester/wiki/What's-New-in-Pester-3.0%3F) Wiki page.

 ---